Schwarber’s slam powers Cubs to 10-5 win over Brewers

 Cubs: All-Star SS Javier Baez was scratched from the starting lineup with lingering soreness in his left thumb.

 Brewers: 3B Mike Moustakas, bothered by a bruised left hand, was not in the lineup and is day-to-day.
-“It’s more than just a bone bruise or a bruise to some tissue,” manager Craig Counsell said.
+“It’s more than just a bone bruise or a bruise to some tissue,” Counsell said.
 “There are some other things being affected.
-The tendons in his hand are being affected and it’s just not healing as quickly as we’d like.” .
-C Manny Pina left after the fourth inning with head discomfort, the team announced.
+The tendons in his hand are being affected and it’s just not healing as quickly as we’d like.” … C Manny Pina left after the fourth inning with head discomfort, the team announced.

 UP NEXT